ophian/serendipity_event_staticpage/README.md

 - [x] Changed dtree usage page links world image to something more smart
 - [x] Fixed styles now added to the END of eventData stream, while checking for existing styles (dtree)
 - [x] Add configuration grouper
-- [x] Add new config option to list entries paginate by N entries
+- [x] Add new config option to list entries pagination by N entries
-- [x] Add separators to streamed css
+- [x] Add separators to streamed CSS
 - [x] ~~Removed $serendipity['staticpageplugin']['JS_init'] since this had no effect for the dtree.js call~~ [Keep it.
 Though still being in question!]
 - [x] Fixed dtree.js being included more than once, by making the called script name unique
 - [x] Fixed missing dtree.css includement, in case of having selected this option